 For our trip to Hawaii, we began saving points ~1 year in advance.
 Because my wife’s company was paying for our flights to anywhere in the US (including Alaska and Hawaii), we decided to plan a trip to Hawaii because neither one of us had ever been there.
 And, well, it’s Hawaii (need I say more?).

 Which points did you save to take your trip?

 We knew we wanted to make the most of this trip.
 We decided to spend 2 weeks on the islands of Maui, Kauai, and the Big Island for a total of 13 nights.
 Our goal was to try and stay at the most amazing hotels on each island.
 And I feel like we accomplished that by staying 2 nights at the Hilton Waikoloa Village (the Big Island), 5 nights at the Grand Hyatt Kauai Resort & Spa, and last but not least, 6 nights at the Hilton Grand Wailea, which is a Waldorf Astoria resort.

-Because we knew it was going to take a lot of Hilton points, we both signed up for the AMEX Hilton Surpass Card (now the Hilton Honors Ascend Card from American Express), as well as the Hilton Honors Card from American Express, which got us pretty close to where we needed to be.
+Because we knew it was going to take a lot of Hilton points, we both signed up for the AMEX Hilton Surpass Card (now the Hilton Honors American Express Surpass® Card), as well as the Hilton Honors American Express Card which got us pretty close to where we needed to be.
 Besides that, my wife signed up for the Chase Hyatt card, which got us 2 free nights at any Hyatt (this deal is longer available), and we transferred the rest of the points we needed from our Chase Ultimate Rewards account.